itsrafay03/java-topics-practice/README.md

 ## 📚 Topics Covered

-The practice code is organized into the following topic-based packages located in the `src` directory:
+The practice code is organized into the following topic-based packages located in the `src` directory.
+The list below accurately reflects the folder structure of the repository.

 | Topic                    | Folder Name              | Description                                                                    |
 | ------------------------ | ------------------------ | ------------------------------------------------------------------------------ |